gzalz/lang-compiler/README.md

-# lang-compiler: Toy Programming Language
+# lang-compiler: Hobby Programming Language Compiler
 See code.lng for an example program.

 ## Expressions